 Frances left school to become a nurse and then a midwife.
 Wanting to break away from health service constraints, she took a teaching course before marrying.
 When her children were small she started a private nursing agency.
 This was to be a formative time in her life.
 She interviewed 600 women in four years, many were qualified nurses who felt apprehensive about returning to work after taking time off to have their children.
 A bout of meningitis forced the sale of the agency and then there was a nine-year spell of teaching – for the last years as girls’ careers adviser.
 Part-time teaching then overlapped with setting up Women Welcome Women.

 Her philosophy of international friendship permeates 5W, now a Company Limited by Guarantee operating as a non-profit Trust.
 There is also an ethos of increasing women’s self-confidence.
-“Planning to spend a weekend with a member in a nearby country and carrying through that plan, making new friendships, noticing differences of interest in the lifestyles in the foreign country are great ways of gaining self-confidence and becoming articulate,” says Frances.
+In her own words, “Planning to spend a weekend with a member in a nearby country and carrying through that plan, making new friendships, noticing differences of interest in the lifestyles in the foreign country are great ways of gaining self-confidence and becoming articulate.”

 Frances had also been Chairman of Governors of a First School in High Wycombe – the first in the UK to institute the Parents as (First) Teachers programme, originating in the USA.
 PA(F)T recognises that the parent is the child’s first and most influential teacher and helps the parent to be the best teacher he/she can be.